CompiledAtBirth/FMM_3D_pybind11/README.md

 ## Important Remarks

--  The output folder needs to be exactly is this place with this name, if not a segmentation fault will occur (hard coded in PBBFMM3D module).
-It contains the precompute files for a given kernel and interpolation order.
+-  The *output* folder needs to be exactly is this place with this name ; if not, a segmentation fault will occur (hard coded path in PBBFMM3D module).
+It contains the precomputed files for a given kernel and interpolation order.

 - I did not manage to get the $(MKLROOT) working with cppimport, so I wrote the path manually in the compiler and linker arguments (PBBFMM_binding_test.cpp).